Mikaela/mikaela.github.io/pages/external/identifying.html.md

 ##### testing branch

-Since Limnoria **2014.06.04** global certificate is supported.
+Since Limnoria **2014.06.08** (master) global certificate is supported.
 You can use the `version` command to check which version you are using.

 ```
 config protocols.irc.certfile /full/path/to/pem.file